Opensource.com's Community Moderator program

 - Published at least 4 articles in less than 6 months.

 Fast Track allows for motivated authors to quickly join the ranks of fellow writers, and receive additional support from the editorial staff that is well deserved.
-These Correspondents will also be up for renewal in July based on the system above.
+These Correspondents will also be up for renewal at a prorated rate following the same system as above.
+See the nitty gritty below for more details.

 While membership is a recognition for past contributions, there are opportunities to make the most of the program.
 Here are some of the regular activities to expect from participating in the Opensource.com Correspondent program: